 The newspaper listed the staff necessary to keep the hotel operating smoothly.
 “Four landlords, four clerks, two book-keepers, one steward, one baggage master, who looks after all baggage and sees after guests departing and arriving; twenty-two bell-boys (colored) to answer the bells and show people rooms, two servants at ladies’ door, one head engineer with two assistants and firemen, one carpenter, one plumber, one painter, one upholsterer,”

 The list did not include the wait staff, the kitchen staff, watchmen, porters, chambermaids, janitors, and other such employees.
 The 36 waiters in each dining room were drilled daily to ensure that guests were met with the strictest of professionalism.
-The entire staff was governed by tight rules “conceived in the right spirit and couched in respectful language, and not in insolent and commanding terms as not unfrequently [sic] are the regulations in large establishments,” said the Tribune.
+The entire staff was governed by tight rules “conceived in the right spirit and couched in respectful language, and not in insolent and commanding terms as not unfrequently [sic] are the regulations in large establishments,” said the New-York Tribune.
 “Unless for theft or gross immorality no man is liable to be discharged the first time he breaks a rule.
 The first degree of punishment is a reprimand; second, a fine of one dollar; third, dismissal from service.
 For intoxication while on duty a fine of three dollars is imposed, and a discharged for the second offense.”

 The Metropolitan Hotel opened on September 1, 1852 with a “splendid banquet, at which were Senator Stephen A. Douglas and many other distinguished men,” said The Sun.
 Another newspaper said “It makes one think of the palaces of the Arabian Nights.”
 One reporter said, having seen the marble mantels, rosewood furniture, frescoed ceilings and silk damask draperies, “Suffice it to say it is quite dazzling and confusing.”